sgraf812/pmcheck/artifact/Readme.md

     |                        ^^^^^
 ```

+(A note on terminology: the warning above describes this match as "redundant",
+while the paper describes this match as "unreachable".
+These are both correct;
+per Section 2.3.1 of the paper, "unreachable" is a term that encompasses both
+redundancy and inaccessibility.)

 You can also verify that this library does not emit this warning under GHC 8.8.3
 by doing the following: